FezVrasta/node-red-matter/README.md

 - The plugin only supports the OnOffLightDevice (light) and OnOffPluginUnitDevice (outlet) device types, more device types will be added in the future.
-- Integration with "real" Matter devices is not supported yet, but will be added in the future.

 ## 💾 Backup